 If you've recently introduced Fifi to a new food, her digestive system could be having a not-so-pleasant reaction to the change.
 For example, if you're transitioning your dog from dry kibble to fresh food, it can take several days or longer to adjust.
 Talk to your veterinarian when planning to alter your dog's diet to help mitigate any potential issues.
 The doctor might recommend introducing the new food little by little rather than all at once.

 Dogs can get into all kinds of things, and sometimes that means swallowing objects that aren't meant to be eaten.
 Whether it's bones, bits of chew toys, garbage, spoiled food, toilet paper, hairballs, or other items, foreign objects can trigger diarrhea, among other symptoms.
 If you suspect your dog has ingested something foreign (you might even notice pieces in your dog's diarrhea), talk to your vet.
 He or she may want to take an X-ray.

-Like humans, dogs can have allergies.
+Like humans, dogs can have seasonal allergies.
 Common allergens like dog food ingredients, pollen, dirt, mold, dust, or other elements can trigger symptoms such as itching, coughing, wheezing, and even diarrhea.
 Ask your vet about administering a dog allergy test to pinpoint the exact cause of the symptoms.

-Viral or Bacterial infections
+Viral or Bacterial Infections